Looking to do a day trip from Osaka to Hiroshima and Miyajima?

 Back at the bottom check to see what the water is doing around the Floating Tori Gate as it may by now be different from when you came in, allowing for different styles of photos.

-Me at the Itsukushima Floating Tori Gate with the water up.
+Myself at the Itsukushima Floating Torii Gate with the water up.

-Depending on what time of year you visit, or how late you go back to Osaka, you could see some of modern Hiroshima at night.
+Depending on how late you plan to go back to Osaka, you could see some of Hiroshima at night and enjoy the city’s buzzing energy, like most Japanese cities have.

 Take a walk around the streets a bit and soak up the modern vibe that can be found in all of Japan’s big cities.